Boundary fluctuation dynamics of a phase-separated domain in planar geometry

-Phase separation phenomena are ubiquitous in Nature, and many of them are observed in two dimensions, on surfaces, interfaces or membranes~\cite{Herbut,Seul95}.
-When they belong to the Ising-universality class~\cite{Honerkamp08,Honerkamp09}, they are often numerically tackled with the help of this Ising model, on a square or a triangular lattice.
-In particular, this enables to coarse-grain the underlying binary-mixture physics and to save considerable amount of computational time.
-Then this Ising model can be coupled to any mesoscopic model of interest, for example a binary fluctuating membrane~\cite{Cornet20}.
-Below the critical temperature, binary mixtures exhibit fluctuating boundaries between separated phases and determining the Ising parameter $J$ from the spectral density of the fluctuations follows a well-established procedure.
-When the parameter $J$ is just above its critical value, $J_c$, or equivalently said when the temperature $T$ is close enough to the critical one, $T_c$, the underlying lattice has a limited importance only and one recovers at large length scales the features of a continuous theory, notably the isotropy of the original experimental system.
+Below the critical temperature, binary mixtures exhibit fluctuating boundaries between separated phases and determining the Ising parameter $J$ from the spectral density of their fluctuations follows a well-established procedure.
+When the parameter $J$ is just above its critical value, $J_c$, or equivalently said when the temperature $T$ is close enough to the critical one, $T_c$, the underlying lattice has a limited importance only and one recovers at large, macroscopic length-scales the features of a continuous theory, notably the isotropy of the original experimental system.
 For example, a droplet of the minority phase then has a globally roundish shape~\cite{Avron82,Shneidman01}, up to thermal fluctuations.
+The continuous limit will be extensively used in this work.